VISIT TOULOUSE

 Photo ©PierreSelim

-TOULOUSE, BETWEEN SCIENCE AND CULTURE,
+TOULOUSE, WHERE SCIENCE MEETS CULTURE,

 DISCOVER TOULOUSE

-In the vicinity of the Capitol, you can visit:
+Nearby the Capitole, you can visit:

-• The convent of the Jacobins : it was built in 1229.
+• The Convent of the Jacobins, built in 1229.

 Photo ©Balmario